Skip to content

 Best Time to Visit Greece

-During the winter Greece is still visited for a variety of reasons.
+During the winter, Greece is still visited for a variety of reasons.
 For example, it’s the best time to discover archeological sites, wander around Athens streets, and spend less money than usual.
-Although it’s not so warm to have beach days.
+However, it’s not so warm to have beach days.
 The average temperature in winter stays around 10 degrees Celsius (50 Fahrenheit) in the capital Athens.

 After all, there isn’t a bad time to backpack across Greece.
-If you intend to discover Greece as a whole including all open attractions, soaking on the beach, hiking then the months close to summer would be the best fit.
-But if you are looking for short city getaways, exploring archaeological sites, then it’s better to visit Greece in the off-season months.
+If you intend to discover Greece as a whole, including all open attractions, soaking on the beach, and hiking, then the months close to summer would be the best fit.
+But visiting Greece in the off-season months is better if you are looking for short city getaways and exploring archaeological sites.
+But how long to stay?
+Exploring Greece for three weeks would be optimal, as there’s so much to see and explore, from archaeological sites to Greek islands.

 Greece Visa Requirements

-Greece is a European Union country and also a part of the Schengen Area.
-If you are backpacking to Greece from another European Union country then there will be no check and you can enter the country without a stop.
+Greece is a European Union country and part of the Schengen Area.
+If you are backpacking to Greece from another European Union country, there will be no check, and you can enter the country without a stop.
 Greece also has a tourist visa, but before planning a backpacking trip, check out more information about visas in Greece.

 Is Greece Safe to Travel?

-Countries in Europe are for the most part safe to visit.
-As a traveler, it is the same with backpacking Greece, because the country depends highly on tourism.
+Countries in Europe are, for the most part, safe to visit.
+As a traveler, it is the same with backpacking Greece because the country depends highly on tourism.
 The locals will be friendly when you use common sense and respect people.
-But as everywhere you have to be aware of scams, keep your things in a safe place or avoid any other tourist traps.
+But as everywhere, you must be aware of scams, keep your things safe, or avoid other tourist traps.
 After all, Greece will host you well!

-Anything can happen when traveling abroad and backpacking Greece is no exception.
+Anything can happen when traveling abroad, and backpacking Greece is no exception.
 Having travel insurance is a must (anywhere you go).
 I always have travel insurance, but luckily I haven’t used it yet.
-For me it’s okay to spend a little for my safety (if anything happens), then to pay afterward for extremely high medical bills.
+Spending a little for my safety (if anything happens) is okay, then paying for extremely high medical bills afterward.
 I recommend using trusted World Nomads.

 Backpacking Greece Travel Tips

 Student ISIC Card – This can be helpful in Greece to save money.
-With that will be found discounts in transport, attractions, or even on accommodation.
+With that, you will get discounts on transport, attractions, or even accommodation.

 Hitchhiking – A fun way to travel around Greece.
 Also safe to do it when backpacking Greece, but don’t forget to use your gut feeling when using that alternative way of traveling.

-Walk as much as possible – Loads of attractions are mostly around the centrum area of bigger cities like Athens.
-It’s also possible to see more surroundings and even crash “by accident” into some hidden gems.
+Walk as much as possible – Attractions are mostly around the centrum area of bigger cities like Athens.
+It’s also possible to see more surroundings and even crash “by accident” into hidden gems.

-Use refillable water bottles – Tap water in Greece is mostly drinkable, if not then there is probably written “non-drinkable” or something like that.
+Use refillable water bottles – Tap water in Greece is mostly drinkable.
+If not, there is probably written “non-drinkable” or something like that.
 Also, there are a few water fountains in bigger places to fill your tanks.
 If not sure, then ask locals.

 Local food experiences out of the tourist area – In every city or town, the highest prices are around tourist hotspots (centrum and main attraction).
 One of the greatest travel tips that work everywhere is to eat there where the locals do.

 Be the chef – Food in Greece restaurants is pretty affordable.
-But if you don’t have deep pockets, then the easiest way to cut down expenses on food is cooking by yourself.
-Get your ingredients from discount groceries and for example cook moussaka in the hostel kitchen.
+But if you don’t have deep pockets, the easiest way to cut down expenses on food is by cooking by yourself.
+Get your ingredients from discount groceries and, for example, cook moussaka in the hostel kitchen.

-Free Walking Tours – The best way to get to know about the city is through guided tours.
+Free Walking Tours – Guided tours are the best way to learn about the city.
 Most of the bigger cities in Greece have free guided tours around the main sights.
-I recommend using that, but make sure to tip the guide in the end.
+I recommend using that but don’t forget to tip the guide.

 More about Greece and Backpacking